Notice: This page requires JavaScript to function properly.

 toggle bottom row

-As you saw in the previous task, float's precision (7 decimal digits) is not always enough.
+The precision of float (7 decimal digits) is not always enough.
 But C++ has a solution: double.
 With a precision of 15 decimal digits, it is much more accurate than float.
 The syntax of using double is the same as always:

 By default, cout prints floating-point numbers with a precision of 6 significant digits.
 That way, you won't see a difference between float and double.
 To set a larger precision, we can use std::cout << std::setprecision(15); again (this will set the precision to 15 significant digits).